 However, if your child is an occasional skater, switching between ice skates with and without toe picks may challenge their learning process and even demotivate them.
-Playing ice hockey and figure skating requires diverse skating styles and, therefore, a different ice skate.
+Playing sports like ice hockey and figure skating requires diverse skating styles and, therefore, a different ice skate.
 Mixing the two types of ice skates may confuse beginners and young children.

 What Age is Best to Start Ice Skating?

 If you think your child is prone to technical skating, then starting them at a young age may benefit the child.
 Your child can be as young as five or six years old and learn to skate with toe picks.
 Decide early on if you want your child to skate with or without toe picks.
 The skating style varies, and you want your child to grow accustomed to one style first.

 A child or adult used to skate with ice hockey skates, or recreational skates may find adapting to figure skating ice skates a challenge initially.
 Pressing the pick into the ice may cause them to stumble because they are not used to the sudden stopping technique.

 What is the Best Brand of Ice Skates?